+Motorcycles are at a greater risk of accidents, and the resulting injuries are often more severe.
 The National Highway Traffic Safety Administration (NHTSA) stated that 13 out of every 100,000 cars are involved in a fatal accident, compared to 72 out of 100,000 motorcycles.
-When you look into a motorcycle accident, it is worse than a car accident since the rider has less protection as there is no physical barrier between the rider and the pavement.

 At The Law Place, we have over seventy-five years of combined experience when it comes to managing car accidents and motorcycle accidents across the state of Florida.
 Our law firm is skilled at helping people to handle the trauma of accidents, and we know that we can help you too.

-If you are wondering how car accidents compare to motorcycle accidents, then you should get in contact with our law firm now.
-We have an in-depth understanding of traffic law, and we can answer all of your questions.
+We have an in-depth understanding of traffic law, and our motorcycle accident lawyers in Tampa, FL, can answer all of your questions.
 The phone lines to our office are open twenty-four hours a day, seven days a week.

 Contact The Law Place on (941) 444-4444 to schedule a free consultation today.

-- In most cases, a motorcycle accident can result in the wrongful death of the rider and their passengers.
+- Motorcycle crashes frequently result in the tragic wrongful death of the rider and any passengers.

 Motorcycle Accident Statistics

-- Death as a result of a motorcycle accident is usually 30 times higher than a fatality in a car accident.
+- The likelihood of death from a motorcycle accident is about 30 times higher than that from a car accident.

-- A motorcycle rider over the age of 40 is usually 20 times more likely to get injured in an accident compared to drivers of cars who are the same age.
+- Riders over the age of 40 are approximately 20 times more likely to be injured in a crash than car drivers of the same age.

-- A motorcycle accident will result in either injury or death 8 percent of the time, while a car accident will result in either injury or death 20 percent of the time.
+- While motorcycle accidents result in injury or death in 8 percent of cases, car accidents do so 20 percent of the time.

-- A motorcycle represents 2 percent of registered motor vehicles and 5 percent of highway fatalities.
+- Motorcycles account for 2 percent of all registered vehicles but represent 5 percent of all highway fatalities.

 Car Accident Statistics